We will conduct Community Preselections in federal electorates across Australia in the lead up to the next federal election.

 e. are able to mobilise community members in winning a seat in parliament, and

-f. are not current or recent members of Liberal, National, Labor or Green parties.
+f. are not current or recent members of Labor, Liberal, National, or Green parties.

 Register your Interest